eproxus/meck/README.md

   * Automatic renaming and restoration of original modules
   * Automatic backup and restore of cover data
   * Changing return values using sequences and loops of static values
-  * Passthrough: use functions from the original module
+  * Pass through: use functions from the original module
   * Mock is linked to the creating process (disable with `nolink`)
   * Complete call history showing calls, results and exceptions
   * Mocking of sticky modules (using the option `unstick`)